Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Experiment Results

 \textbf{Remark.} The performance of EC-LDA is displayed for reference in the tables.
 As expected, the active attack EC-LDA, due to its stronger attack assumption that purposely manipulates the model parameters during FL training, allows the malicious server to deceive the local client into revealing more information in the next training round.
 Therefore, the EC-LDA attack can achieve a nearly perfect LDI attack result, yet it comes with the vulnerability of easy detection and the cost of training accuracy for GNN tasks.

-Generally, across all methods on the majority of experiments, we observe that the label distribution inference is easier in the Equal and Random split settings, but more challenging in the Single class only and One-class dominant scenarios.
-This difficulty likely arises because the gradients in these cases were dominated by the majority of clients having more balanced class proportions.
+Generally, across all methods on the majority of experiments, we observe that the LDI is easier in the Equal and Random split settings, but more challenging in the Single class only and One-class dominant scenarios. \uline{Due to page limit, the complete experiment results for GraphSage and GIN models of all settings are provided in Tables 1 and 2 in the appendix.}